trzy/FasterRCNN/README.md

 training and benchmarking.
 Images are split into `train`, `val`, and `test` splits, representing the training, validation, and test datasets.
 There is also a `trainval` split, which is the union of
 `train` and `val`.
 This is what Faster R-CNN is trained on and `test` is used for validation.
 This is configurable on the command line.

-A script is included to automatically fetch and extract VOC2007 in the default location: `download_dataset.sh`.
-If your dataset is in a different location, use `--dataset-dir` to point the program to it.
+The `download_dataset.sh` script will automatically fetch and extract VOC2007 to the default location: `VOCdevkit/VOC2007`.
+If your dataset is somewhere else, use `--dataset-dir` to point the program to it.

 ## Pre-Trained Models and Initial Weights